You are here: Start » Getting Started » Python API

 Python API

-Aurora Vision Library provides a Python package that exposes the Aurora Vision Library to Python 3.12 programs:
+Aurora Vision Library provides Python packages that expose the Aurora Vision Library and Deep Learning inference to Python 3.12 programs:

-import AVL.
+import AVLDL.
+Requires PyAvl.
 Available since Aurora Vision Library 5.7.

-The package ships as a pre-compiled native extension module (.pyd on Windows, .so on Linux) placed in the installation folder during the standard Aurora Vision Library setup.
+Both packages ship as pre-compiled native extension modules (.pyd on Windows, .so on Linux) placed in the installation folder during the standard Aurora Vision Library setup.
 No compilation is required.

 Requirements